-$R30\ 000,00 \times 60\%$
+R30 000,00 × 60%

-Section 6quat(1D) determines that the amount of foreign taxes which may be deducted under section 6quat(1C)(a) (R18 000,00) is limited to the taxable income [before taking into account any deduction under section 6quat(1C)(a)] attributable to income from a South African source which is subject to foreign tax as contemplated in section 6quat(1C) (R81 000).
+Section 6quat(1D) determines that the amount of foreign taxes which may be deducted under section 6quat(1C)(a) (R18 000,00) is limited to the taxable income [before taking into account any deduction under section 6quat(1C)(a)] attributable to income which is subject to foreign tax as contemplated in section 6quat(1C)(a) (R81 000,00).
 The amount of the limitation determined under section 6quat(1D) of R81 000 is more than the foreign taxes of R18 000,00.
-Therefore, the amount of the deduction under section 6quat(1C) is R18 000,00.
+Therefore, the amount of the deduction under section 6quat(1C)(a) is R18 000,00.

 If X had provided consulting services in South Africa to other clients which were not subject to foreign tax as contemplated in section 6quat(1C), the taxable income attributable to the consulting fees from those services would not form part of the limitation calculation.
-The limitation in section 6quat(1D) is equal to the taxable income [before taking into account any deduction under section 6quat(1C)(a)] attributable to income from a South African source which is subject to foreign tax as contemplated in section 6quat(1C).
+The limitation in section 6quat(1D) is equal to the taxable income [before taking into account any deduction under section 6quat(1C)(a)] attributable to income which is subject to foreign tax as contemplated in section 6quat(1C).